 Nancy Collat Goedecke - Chairman and CEO

 Wes Smith - President

-In addition to being a part of Mayer's Board of Directors and Leadership Team, Wes also serves on a number of industry board and councils, including Chairman of the Board of the Industry Data Exchange Association; Director and Secretary/Treasurer of IM Supply; Eaton Corporation Distributor Advisory Council; GE Lighting Distributor Advisory Council.
+In addition to his role on Mayer's Board of Directors and Leadership Team, Wes also serves in leadership roles on several industry boards and councils, including as Chairman of the Board of the Industry Data Exchange Association, Director and Secretary/Treasurer of IM Supply, Eaton Corporation Distributor Advisory Council and GE Lighting Distributor Advisory Council.

 Charles A. Collat, Sr. - Chairman Emeritus

 Charles Collat and his family have been full owners of Mayer since 1979.
 Through the years, the Collats’ leadership has played an indispensable role in establishing the foundation of success that Mayer enjoys today.

 A Mayer Associate since 1953, Charles helped build the company’s nationally-established reputation of excellence.